-A simple guide on roleplaying in LOTRO
+A simple guide to roleplaying in LOTRO

-Given the upcoming LOTRO server closures, many players who have little experience with roleplaying might end up on a roleplaying (RP) server.
+Many players who have little experience with roleplaying might end up on a roleplaying (RP) server.
 A warm welcome to you!
 I hope you find a good new home.
 If you’d like to try this roleplaying thing as well, here are some tips to get you started!

 LOTRO players react in various ways when they hear the term “roleplaying”.
 Some behave like deer staring at an approaching light in a tunnel, fearful of being noticed by those driven and altogether weird roleplayers.
 Others scoff and say that they’ll be caught dead before engaging in such silly activities.